ARCHER2-HPC/archer2-website/_courses/210907-performance-optimisation.md

 ### Requirements:

-Participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+Participants must have access to a laptop/pc/workstation with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.

 They are also required to abide by the [ARCHER2  Code of Conduct](../../../about/policies/code-of-conduct.html).